jlxip/RealDRAM/README.md

 An architecture with non-refreshed DRAM.

 ## What?
 RealDRAM is a really simple esoteric architecture in which memory is lost after a few cycles (defined at `MEMORY_LOSS`, top of the file, default is 128), so it needs to be refreshed manually.
 This repository contains a virtual machine for it, made in C++.
+Install it with `sudo make install`, and use it like `rdram-vm`.

 RealDRAM has 8-bit words and 16-bit addresses (64K of memory).
 It should be Turing-complete (not proven), even though it has only "two" instructions.
 These instructions are BRANCH (conditional branch) and NAND.
 The RealDRAM VM executes raw binaries with data and instructions in them.
 The binary is loaded at `0x0000`, which is the entry point.
 The first byte of an instruction is the opcode, and the rest are Little-Endian addresses.